hbctraining/Intro-to-ChIPseq/lessons/06_combine_chipQC_and_metrics.md

 > **How were the 'blacklists compiled?** These blacklists were empirically derived from large compendia of data using a combination of automated heuristics and manual curation.
 Blacklists were generated for various species and genome versions including human, mouse, worm and fly.
 The lists can be [downloaded here.](http://mitra.stanford.edu/kundaje/akundaje/release/blacklists/).
 For human, they used 80 open chromatin tracks (DNase and FAIRE datasets) and 12 ChIP-seq input/control tracks spanning ~60 cell lines in total.
 These blacklists are applicable to functional genomic data based on short-read sequencing (20-100bp reads).
 These are not directly applicable to RNA-seq or any other transcriptome data types.

-**RiBL Visualizations**

-The plot shows the effect of blacklisting, with the proportion of reads that are either inside (dark blue) or outside (lighter blue) the blacklisted regions. *If the black listed regions had already been filtered out before peak calling, this plot would not be informative.*
+The plot below shows the effect of blacklisting, with the proportion of reads that are either inside (dark blue) or outside (lighter blue) the blacklisted regions. *If the black listed regions had already been filtered out before peak calling, this plot would not be informative.*

 <img src="../img/Ribl.png" width="500">